cesar-moya/UT-PSRU-ass1-planning/README.md

 **What to turn in**: The file `dual-knights-problem.pddl` , which must be compatible with your `single-knight-domain.pddl` from part 3.

 # Submission Instructions
-Place the following files into a flat zip file (no directories) and submit in Gradescope under AI388U-assignment1:
+Please put files mentioned in "What to turn in" into zip file, and submit the zip file in Gradescope under AI388U-assignment1.
+Your zip file should include the following files:
 1. `cake-complex-domain.pddl` for part 1.1
 2. `cake-complex-problem.pddl` for part 2.2
 3. `single-king-domain.pddl` for part 2.1